Installation

 The quick installer will install the latest stable OS binary and the MiniServer in the above directories.
 It will also install the following scripts for you.

-• boxlang - Our BoxLang binary runner, learn more
+- Our BoxLang binary runner,

-• boxlang-miniserver - Our BoxLang MiniServer binary runner, learn more
+- Our BoxLang MiniServer binary runner,

 install-boxlang

-install-boxlang snapshot
+The install-boxlang

-You can use the install-bx-module binary to install modules into your boxlang home.
+binary to install modules into your boxlang home.
 Just pass in the name of the slug you want.
-You can use the install bx-modulesto install multiple modules at once as well.
+You can use the install bx-modules

-# install multiple modules
+to install multiple modules at once as well.

-You can also install modules to the running application (CLI, web) by using the --localoption in the command.
-This will create a boxlang_modulesfolder from where you ran the command and install the modules locally.
+You can also install modules to the running application (CLI, web) by using the --local

 Read Evaluate Print Loop

 A REPL, or Read-Evaluate-Print Loop, is an interactive programming environment that takes single user inputs, executes them, and returns the result to the user.
 This is particularly useful for testing code snippets and debugging in real time.
-In the context of BoxLang, running boxlang will start the REPL, allowing you to write and test code quickly within the BoxLang environment.
+In the context of BoxLang, running boxlang

 The quick installer is the best and easiest way to get installed on Mac or *Nix.
 However, below, you can find a collection of all our installers and binaries for running BoxLang and each Runtime.